upstate-csci-236-master/master-program-recommender/README.md

 # Implementation Details:

 Your program will read user date from a file that contains sets of three lines.
 The first will contain a username, the second a book title and the third the rating that user gave the book.
-An example is displayed on the right.
+Example in repository.

 When your program starts it should read through the file and create a list with one occurrence of each book in the file.
 For example, the file in the repository (ratings-small.txt) might produce the following list: